-The 'fourth' preceding year (year t-4), corresponds to the benchmarking and revision cycle of the CSNA where all data from the CSNA are benchmarked to the Input/Output matrices and resulting Gross Domestic Product.
+The 'fourth' preceding year (year t-4) corresponds to the benchmarking and revision cycle of the CSNA where all data from the CSNA are benchmarked to the input-output matrices and resulting gross domestic product.

-While the more recent data are necessarily more subject to revision than data for earlier years, the use of preliminary information (budget forecasts or survey for local governments) results in major advances in timeliness.
+While the more recent data are necessarily more subject to revision than data for earlier years, the use of preliminary information (budget forecasts or surveys for local governments) results in major advances in timeliness.
 Data are now released within three months of the end of the reference period.
 In light of the contribution of timeliness to the relevance of the data, this trade-off is in the interests of the data users.

 The inherent quality of the input data varies systematically through time, with the most recent data (current year) being the least reliable (and the least detailed) since they are largely based on government budget forecasts.
 For earlier reference years, with each additional year the input data becomes subject to smaller revisions.
 The public accounts and local government financial statements are eventually subject to audit and these audited accounts and statements form the benchmarks of historical data.